I've been designing and building websites for over 10 years. In that time I've worked with some awesome people and learnt a hell of a lot!

 Working at Psycle was a great experience.
 I found out how a very successful online agency operated and had the chance to work on lots of major projects for brands like Google, Boots, Nokia, McLaren, The Open University and Next.

-Although I enjoyed front end development, I wanted to learn more and develop my web design skills so eventually the time came to move on find a role that fitted my interests better.
+Although I enjoyed front end development, I wanted to learn more and develop my web design skills so eventually the time came to move on so that I could find a role that fitted my interests better.

 I developed a framework for optimising clients websites and attended courses and workshops to learn more from some of the best known conversion rate optimisation and UX practitioners in the industry.